James J. Martin (priest): Anti-Catholicism in the media

+"On the one hand are people who say that anti-Catholicism is just as bad and anti-Semitism or [...] racism.
+It's not clearly.
+It's not as virile and not as prevalent.
+On the other hand are people that say it doesn't exist at all, but it does [exist] basically.
+I think a lot of portrayals of nuns and priests on TV and in the movies are stereotypical. [...] when you see a priest show up on a TV cop show you know he's usually a pedophile; Nuns are usually portrayed as like ninnies basically or stupid.
+I mean I would say here are women who kind of built the Catholic healthcare system in the United States and ran universities and but when they come on TV they're portrayed as being idiots [...]
+[Y]ou hear people taking potshots at priests for being celibate or being pedophiles or being insane or whatever [...] if you portrayed a rabbi or an Imam like that people would rightfully complain, but in a way I think because we live in a largely Protestant culture I think because of the sex abuse crisis and [...] some suspicion about the Vatican and Catholic theology in a sense, anti-Catholicism [has been accepted in America]."

-Views on denial of Communion to politicians
+Denial of Communion to politicians

 In 2019, Martin criticized the public denials of Holy Communion to several politicians, including Joe Biden, based on their support for abortion, and to a woman who had contracted a same-sex civil marriage in the Diocese of Grand Rapids.
 Martin wrote in a tweet that denying Communion to politicians was a "bad idea" because in this case one "must also deny it to those who support the death penalty".
 Several Catholic authors and priests criticized Martin's interpretation of canon 915 which forbids the administration of Holy Communion to those who persist in manifest grave sin.
 Regarding same-sex marriage as public grave sin, Martin argued that there were "many other examples of public acts well known among parish communities."

 Awards

 Martin's book My Life with the Saints (2006) was the winner of a 2007 Christopher Award.

-In May 2007, he received an honorary Doctor of Divinity degree from Wagner College on Staten Island, New York.

-In May 2012, Martin served as commencement speaker at St. Joseph's University in Philadelphia, Saint Louis University in St. Louis, and Immaculata University in Immaculata, Pennsylvania.
-He received an honorary degree from each school as well.

-In May 2014, Martin served as commencement speaker at Marquette University in Milwaukee, Wisconsin, and received an honorary degree of Doctor of Letters.

-In November 2015, Martin was awarded an honorary doctorate in divinity from Regis College, the Jesuit theological college within Toronto School of Theology.